Lindale, Georgia minor league baseball history: History

 In 1928, the Lindale Dragons resumed minor league play and finished last.
 Lindale resumed play as members of the reformed Class D level Georgia-Alabama League.
 Finishing the season in sixth place in the six–team league, the Dragons had a 26–62 record playing under manager Earl Donaldson.
 The Dragons finished 28.5 games behind first place Cedartown Sea Cows in the overall regular season standings.

 The 1929 Lindale Collegians rebounded from the last place finish and won the 1929 Georgia-Alabama League pennant.
 The Collegians finished in first place in the regular season, with a 60–35 record under manager Jack Moulton, finishing 0.5 games ahead of the second place Carrollton Champs in the six–team league regular season standings.
 In the playoff, Carrollton swept Lindale in four games and won the championship.

 In their final season of minor league play, the 1930 Lindale Pepperells won their second consecutive Georgia-Alabama League pennant.
 With a 63–38 record, Lindale finished 3.0 games ahead of the Cedartown Braves, playing under returning manager Jack Moulton.
 In the playoff, Cedartown defeated Lindale 4 games to 3 to claim the championship.
 The Georgia-Alabama League folded after the 1930 season.
 Bernard Lewis of Lindale led the Georgia-Alabama League with 175 total hits and a batting average of .422, while teammate Abe White led the league with 139 strikeouts.

 Lindale, Georgia has not hosted another minor league baseball team.

 The popularity of baseball in the area continued as local semi–professional teams flourished from 1931 to 1954 playing in the Northwest Georgia Textile League.
 The Lindale team began play in 1931 and played 20 seasons in the league, winning four championships and one pennant.

 The ballpark

-In 1917, the Rome-Lindale Romans team were noted to have played minor league home games at the Rome Ball Park in neighboring Rome, Georgia.
+In 1917, the Rome-Lindale Romans team were noted to have played minor league home games at the Rome Ball Park, called Hamilton Park in neighboring Rome, Georgia.
 The site is home to Barron Stadium today.

 The name of the Lindale minor league teams' home ballpark in Lindale is not directly referenced.
 It was noted the facilities of the namesake Pepperell High School were in use in the era.
 The high school is still in use as a public high school.
-It is located at 3 Dragon Drive, Lindale, Georgia.
+It is located at 3 Dragon Drive in Lindale, Georgia.